 Professional Home Economist Tip: Make the Blueberry Filling at least an hour before and let it cool in the fridge.

-4 cups (1L) fresh local blueberries, I use BC Blueberries which are cultivated not wild
+4 cups (1L) fresh local blueberries, I use cultivated blueberries for this recipe not wild

 ¼ cup (60 mL) fresh lemon juice